 ⦁ Automated testing is one very useful side effect of implementing CI.

-⦁ Automated CI and testing generates metrics like code-coverage, code complexity that help in improving the development process.
+⦁ Automated CI and testing generate metrics like code-coverage, code complexity that help in improving the development process.

 17. What are the options for security in Jenkins?

-- First, we have to set up the Security Realm.
-We can integrate Jenkins with LDAP server to create user authentication.
+First, we have to set up the Security Realm.
+We can integrate Jenkins with the LDAP server to create user authentication.

-- The second part is to set the authorization for users.
+The second part is to set authorization for users.
 This determines which user has access to what resources.

-- We can use LDAP plugin to integrate Jenkins with LDAP server.
+We can use the LDAP plugin to integrate Jenkins with the LDAP server.